 What Causes Virilization in Females?

-Polycystic ovarian syndrome is a common cause of virilization in females.
-Affected women show symptoms such as obesity, irregular periods, subfertility, multiple cysts (bubble-like lesions) in ovaries and acne along with hirsutism.
-Some also develop insulin resistance which can lead to diabetes.
+PCOS is a common cause of virilization in women.
+It can lead to symptoms such as weight gain and obesity, irregular periods, acne, hair loss, excess hair growth (Hirsutism), anxiety and derpression.
+Some also develop insulin resistance which can lead to diabetes if left unmanaged.

-PCOS is a hormonal disorder which is commonly found in females of reproductive age.
-While the exact cause is unknown, affected women have excessive male hormone (androgen) levels and signs of virilization.
+PCOS is a chronic hormonal condition which affects around 10% of women of reproductive age.
+While the exact cause is unknown, affected women often have excessive male hormone (androgen) levels and signs of virilization.

-Different ovarian and adrenal tumors can be a reason for excess androgens in females and lead to virilization.
+In rare cases, different ovarian and adrenal tumors can be a reason for excess androgens in women and lead to virilization.

 Congenital Adrenal Hyperplasia

-Congenital Adrenal Hyperplasia (CAH) is an inherited disorder.
-Adrenal glands are enlarged and hormone production will be affected.
+Congenital Adrenal Hyperplasia (CAH) is an inherited disorder in which the adrenal glands are enlarged and hormone production will be affected.
 When the cortisol levels are low, the body’s response to stress and illness is poor.
-In addition the regulation of the body’s sodium and potassium levels is disturbed which can be life threatening.
+In addition, the regulation of the body’s sodium and potassium levels is disturbed, which can be life threatening.

 The treatment of CAH should aim at reducing excessive androgen production and replacing deficient hormones.
 With proper management, hormone replacement therapy and regular follow-up women with CAH can lead normal lives.

 Certain medications can cause virilization and hirsutism in females.
-Examples for this are systemic corticosteroids and fluoxetine (Prozac), which is prescribed for depression or Danazol which is used to treat endometriosis in females.
+Examples for this are systemic corticosteroids and fluoxetine (Prozac), which is prescribed for depression or Danazol which is used to treat endometriosis in women.